Skip to content

 "Describe".
 Students are describing the physical properties, locations, and movements of objects in our solar system.
 The TEKS lists exactly which objects to focus on: the Sun, planets, moons, meteors, asteroids, comets, the Kuiper belt, and the Oort cloud.
 The new additions to this standard are the Kuiper belt and Oort cloud, which weren't called out before.
 Kids need to know not just what these objects are but where they are and how they move.
 Instruction can take many forms, such as scaled solar system models, object-comparison research projects, orbit animation analysis, and Kuiper belt and Oort cloud reading activities.

-Our solar system is held together by the Sun, a medium-sized star that contains roughly 99.8 percent of all the mass in the system.
+Our solar system is held together by the Sun, a G-type main-sequence star (often called a yellow dwarf) that is actually larger than most stars in our galaxy and contains roughly 99.8 percent of all the mass in the system.
 The Sun gives off light and heat, and its gravity keeps everything else in orbit around it.
 The planets come next.
 The four inner ones (Mercury, Venus, Earth, Mars) are smaller, rocky, and closer to the Sun.
 The four outer ones (Jupiter, Saturn, Uranus, Neptune) are huge, made mostly of gas or ice, and live far from the Sun.
 Moons are natural satellites that orbit planets.
 Earth has one.
 Jupiter and Saturn each have dozens.

 Asteroids are small rocky or metallic bodies, and most of them live in the asteroid belt between Mars and Jupiter.
 Comets are icy bodies that grow a glowing tail when they swing close enough to the Sun for their ice to vaporize.
 Meteors are the streaks of light we see when small space rocks (meteoroids) burn up in Earth's atmosphere.
 If a piece survives and hits the ground, it's a meteorite.